Dix206/flutter_admin_tool/README.md

 ```

 ## Handle authentication
-Flutter Flat is completely undependent from your used authentication method.
+Flat is completely undependent from your used authentication method.
 You just have to pass a method to get the current logged in user to the `FlatAuthInfos`.
 If there currently is no logged in user, that method needs to return null.
-Based on that method Flutter Flat can check if the user is authenticated and allow/disallow specific routes.
+Based on that method Flat can check if the user is authenticated and allow/disallow specific routes.

 The passed `onLogout` will be called if the user wants to logout.
 After this method was called, the `getLoggedInUser` method should return null.
 The further logout functionality and button will automatically handled.

 Because there could be many different ways to login, you have to setup your login screen by yourself.
 This screen needs also be passed to the `FlatAuthInfos`.
 After you have successfully handled your login, you just have to call the given `onLoginSuccess` method.
-This will automatically navigate you into the Flutter Flat dashboard.
+This will automatically navigate you into the Flat dashboard.

 ```dart
 void main() {